 One of the foremost proponents of progressive Italian cuisine, Carlo Cracco is regarded as something of a pioneer.
 He has won fame in Italy and beyond for his innovative treatment of traditional recipes, and his stylish, often playful food has earned him recognition among the world’s greatest chefs.
-Perhaps this should come as no surprise, since Cracco witnessed the birth of modern Italian cuisine first-hand in the kitchen of his great mentor\\\, Gualtiero Marchesi.
+Perhaps this should come as no surprise, since Cracco witnessed the birth of modern Italian cuisine first-hand in the kitchen of his great mentor, Gualtiero Marchesi.
 Either way, his respect for the Milanese tradition, combined with his sharp sense of modernity, ensures the future of Italian cuisine is in very capable hands.
 Cracco's cooking is a technical, essential, meticulous, delicate and original kitchen.

 The Vicenza-born chef attended hotel management school before his baptism of fire with Gualtiero Marchesi in Milan.
 It was here that he learned the basics of Italian nouvelle cuisine in a kitchen that would be the first outside France to win three Michelin stars.
 He went on to work with Alain Ducasse at the Hotel de Paris in Monte Carlo, and Alain Senderins at the Lucas Carlton in Paris, and was able to bring the knowledge and discipline he acquired back to Italy in 1991.
 He took the helm at L’Enoteca Pinchiorri in Florence, which won two Michelin stars under his guidance.
 Almost inevitably, Marchesi soon came calling after his protégé, and Cracco agreed to team up once again with his mentor at L’Albereta in Erbusco.
 But it wasn’t long before Cracco’s spirit of adventure got the better of him and he decided to go solo.